 What Is Seller Fulfilled Prime?

-Seller Fulfilled Prime lets you sell products with the Prime badge while fulfilling orders from your own warehouse or from a third-party logistics provider (3PL).
+Seller Fulfilled Prime was launched in 2015 and lets you sell products with the Prime badge while fulfilling orders from your own warehouse or from a third-party logistics provider (3PL).

-Amazon opens and closes registration for Seller Fulfilled Prime somewhat unpredictably (and as of this writing, it’s currently closed).
+Amazon opens and closes registration for Seller Fulfilled Prime somewhat unpredictably (in June 2023 they announced they would open it again).
 But if you’re willing to join their active waitlist, there are pretty strict metrics (which Amazon doesn’t even consistently hit itself), such as shipping over 99% of your order on time and having an order cancellation rate of 0.5%.
 Failing to live up to these requirements could result in suspension from the program.